The following is primarily picture documentation with a few explanations.

 If you were looking for a great place to camp in Colorado while having some fun with your 4X4 or whatever, this place had plenty of space to explore with the conveniences of a town close by.

+Getting started young.
+Not sure if that's the "I really don't trust you" face or "I'm tired of riding in a truck for 7 hrs" face.
 The moment of truth.
 Cory and David are heading out prepared for almost whatever they can imagine.
 You may notice the 'slight' cloud-cover and darkening skies.
 This is what we call 'literal foreshadowing'.
 We felt pretty confident we'd meet up again in about 4-5 hours.

 The county highway near Buena Vista was an amazing drive.
 This one-lane road that looked like it could have been dynamited just a few days ago.